 Pain Management Programme (PMP): A group run by both a physiotherapist and a psychologist where you can learn skills to self-manage pain and meet other people living with pain.

-Exercise Classes: to improve fitness, strength and confidence with movement.
-This can help prevent disability from pain and improve functional ability.
+Exercise Classes: to improve fitness, strength, and confidence with movement.
+This can help limit disability from pain and improve functional ability.

 Camden Pain Service provides care for the whole person, focusing on a number of Pillars of Pain Management:

 Fibromyalgia Action UK: Fibromyalgia Action UK is a registered charity administered primarily by unpaid volunteers.
 The majority of volunteers are also fibromyalgia sufferers who work extremely hard, despite their condition, in order to forward the cause of fibromyalgia.
 FMA UK was established in order to provide information and support to sufferers and their families.

 Pain Concern: Information and resources, including podcasts, to help understand and manage pain.

 Pain Tool Kit: Links, resources and online support to help understand and manage persistent pain

 Better Movement: Links to blogs, podcasts and articles related to living well with pain